kclinmicro/TranaVy/README.md

 | `static/style.css`           | CSS styling for the report                                                                       |
 | `output/`                    | Directory where the generated HTML report (`report.html`) will be saved after running the script |
 | `README.md`                  | Project documentation                                                                            |

+## Setup
+This project uses dependencies defined in pyproject.toml and requires Python ≥3.11.
+You can set up the environment using either Conda or Pixi.

+### Dependencies
+- jinja2
+- pandas
+- pyyaml

 ## Usage